 APA Learning Objective: 2.2

-1.18.
-Which statement correctly reflects the values of people within developed countries?
+18. Which statement correctly reflects the values of people in developed countries?

 a) Most of the ethnic minority groups are more individualistic and less collectivistic than in the majority culture.

 b) Most of the ethnic majority groups are less individualistic and more collectivistic than in the minority culture.